 Ejendals Tegera 295 Thermal Waterproof Work Gloves

-Fully waterproof and thermal, the Ejendals Tegera 295 Thermal Waterproof Work Gloves offer a flexible and sensitive fit that makes them perfect for handling materials, using machinery and gripping tools.
+With good water resistance and thermal protection, the Ejendals Tegera 295 Thermal Waterproof Work Gloves offer a flexible and sensitive fit that makes them perfect for handling materials, using machinery and gripping tools.
 Their warm, waterproof properties and -30°C contact cold resistance are built for winter, with reinforced fingertips and a leather palm offering enough grip and protection for safe use in most medium-risk, outdoor applications.

-The Ejendals Tegera Gloves are fully waterproof.
-An outer liner containing leather, elastane and natural latex prevents water from slipping through to your skin, allowing you to work with wet tools, damp materials, and even buckets of water without getting wet.
-They were tested under EN standard EN 511, where they were submerged in water for 30 minutes, and passed the test with flying colours.
+The Ejendals Tegera Gloves are waterproof, however we would recommend them for light water tasks rather fully submerging your hands.
+An outer liner containing leather, elastane and natural latex prevents water from slipping through to your skin, allowing you to work with wet tools and damp materials without getting wet.
+If you want to submerge your hands fully, we would recommend that you take a look at the MaxiDry Zero Gloves.

 |Property ||Resistance Level |